Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Note: There is a free Uncanny Automator plugin that lets you automate many common tasks.
 However, we will be using Uncanny Automator Pro because it integrates with WooCommerce.

-Upon activation, you will also be asked to install the free version of Uncanny Automator.
-This light version of the plugin is limited in features but is used as the base for the Pro version.
+The first step is to install the Uncanny Automator plugin.
 If you need help, then please see our guide on how to install a WordPress plugin.

 With that done, click on ‘Activate license.’